 Which cat do I choose?

 We recommend letting the cat choose you!
 Some people come to us with a list of characteristics they want in a new cat (short hair, not too old, male, etc.) and end up falling in love with someone unexpected.
-The most important thing to consider is the cat’s personality and the potential of compatibility for your lifestyle.
+The most important factor to consider is the cat’s personality and the potential of compatibility for your lifestyle.
 Does it get along with other cats?
 With dogs?
 Is it alright being alone during the day or does it always need company?
 Is it a lap cat or more independent?
 We are familiar with our cats’ personalities and can guide you to a good match.
 Decide on what personality traits matter most to you but keep an open mind.

 What happens after I apply?